a7as21/SearchAirports/readme.md

 ## Disclaimer

 This project is for educational purposes.
-Aiprot information may be incomplete, inaccurate or out of date.
+Airport information may be incomplete, inaccurate or out of date.
 Please verify information with the relevant airport or airline.